RainbowScientist-Playground/Rainbowbeasts-sidekick-copilot-marketplace/README.md

 ### :keyboard: Activity: Create a workflow file

-1. Open a new browser tab, and navigate to this same repository.
+1. Open a new browser tab, and navigate to your forked repository.
 Then, work on the steps in your second tab while you read the instructions in this tab.
 1. Create a pull request.
 This will contain all of the changes you'll make throughout this part of the course.

    Click the **Pull Requests** tab, click **New pull request**, set `base: main` and `compare:welcome-workflow`, click **Create pull request**, then click **Create pull request** again.